panrg/path-properties/draft-enghardt-panrg-path-properties.md

 # Acknowledgments
 {:numbered="false"}

+Thanks to the Path-Aware Networking Research Group for the discussion and feedback.
 Thanks to Paul Hoffman for feedback and editorial changes.